There are a lot of misconceptions about supplements.

 However, some studies show that a higher choline intake is associated with an increased risk of heart disease.
 Choline is converted by specific gut bacteria into TMAO, which is an atherosclerotic substance.

-It’s not that simple.
+But it’s not that simple.
 For example, not all studies show that choline intake is associated with an increased risk of heart disease.
 Also, given choline is found in animal products (liver and meat) it’s difficult to disentangle the effects of choline from other substances in animal products that can increase heart disease risk.

 To make a long and complex story short: too little choline (as many people have) is far worse for your health (e.g. for DNA and epigenetic stability and maintenance, fatty liver disease and brain function ) than the potential increased risk of heart disease.